omni-network/omni/docs/content/operate/roadmap.md

 - Staking rewards, withdrawals, delegations, and ETH restaking will NOT be enabled.
 - You will need to run full nodes for: Ethereum, Arbitrum, Optimism, and Base (if you don’t already).
 Your Omni validator will need access to RPC endpoints for those chains.

-## 🗺️ Mainnet - Staking Network Upgrades
+## ⏳ Mainnet - Staking Network Upgrades

-After Mainnet Beta is live and stable, we will turn our sites to several staking features:
+- Delegations: receive native $OMNI delegations from the Omni foundation and other users.
 - Rewards: Enable staking rewards so delegators and validators accrue rewards.
 - Withdrawals: withdraw your stake and leave the validator set.
-- Delegations: receive native $OMNI delegations from the Omni foundation and other users.
 - X-Chain attestations: Enable rewards and penalties.
 - ETH restaking: receive $ETH delegations from users via Eigenlayer